joubertredrat/Matomo-ProtectTrackID/README.md

 __Why JavaScript Tracking Code and Image Tracking Link is blank?__

-This plugin will hash siteId by configurations, but if you define small base string or lenght, plugin can't create hash string.
-Then you need incresease base string and/or lenght.
+This plugin will hash siteId by configurations, but if you define small `base string` or `lenght`, plugin can't create hash string.
+Then you need incresease `base string` and/or `lenght`.

 ## Changelog